explorable-viz/esop2025/author-response/response.md

 - You say dependency graph only considers data dependencies and not control dependencies -- what about branching on content of data?
 - Can demBy can be implemented as a (forward) breadth-first graph algorithm?
 Does presenting it in this rule-based way help in the proof of Proposition 3.18?
 The rule extends gave me a hard time, i.e., what does $H = {\alpha: Y}$ mean?
 H is "added" to a graph $G' = (V', E')$ but also to a set of vertices $X$, so it does not type-check in my mind.
-- I wish you provided concrete runs of your algorithms.
+- I wish you provided concrete runs of your algorithms
-- Is there a soundness theorem that indicates that the graph is properly constructed?
+- Is there a soundness theorem that indicates graph is properly constructed?
 - Line 450, aren't you missing $\exits x \in X' \cdot (x,y) \in R$?

 # Reviewer C